 When asked to give examples on the weaknesses, you need to think very carefully, and plan in advance what your response will be, as many people dig a very deep hole here.
 A good response to the weakness quoted would be: “I had a situation once where I knew that a more experienced colleague was regularly absent from work following nights out drinking, but she would say that she had a migraine.
 When this happened my workload increased significantly.
 I undertook this willingly but I must admit I was annoyed that this person was taking advantage of me and the company.
 However, I decided to let the supervisor do their job and just get on with mine.
 In quite a short space of time, the issue was addressed and the problem was resolved”.

 18. “Can you give me an example of a particularly difficult customer you had to deal with and how you used your skills to successfully overcome the problem they had?”

 Many interviewees freeze at this question, simply because they cannot think of an example, rather than the fact that they have never dealt with one.
 So have an answer prepared and make sure it is one where you resolved the issue, not one where you had to refer the customer to a higher authority (it’s amazing how many people do this).
 What the interviewer is looking for are the skills you possess in handling difficult customers, not the intricate detail of the particular issue the customer had.

-So, in your pre-prepared answer include the following:
+In your pre-prepared answer you should include the following:

 - I listened carefully to what the customer had to say.